Preparing for Shoulder Surgery: 5 Things to Consider If You’re Thinking About Shoulder Surgery

 The amount of recovery time you’re going to require depends on the nature and severity of your injury.
 One of the most crucial shoulder surgery recovery tips is that you must make plans for your rehabilitation before getting the surgery.
 The initial postoperative care period usually takes up to six weeks.
 During this time, you’ll need to rest your shoulder and also perform physical therapy exercises as necessary.
 After 6 to 12 weeks, you should be able to start using your shoulder very lightly.
 Within 3 to 6 months, you should be able to start strengthening your muscles so you can get back to normal.
 If you are worried about taking care of yourself during this period, consider hiring a private duty nurse or booking a wellness suite at a recovery retreat where a dedicated staff of nurses can help you with tasks such as bathing, dressing, and wound care.

 Reserve a Room at Pearl Recovery and Wellness

 Preparing for shoulder surgery can be a challenge, but Pearl Recovery is here to help.
 The most crucial of all shoulder surgery recovery tips is that poor recovery plans can cause more problems in the future — complications that may require a second surgery (or more).

-At Pearl Recovery, our luxurious facilities within the five-star Viceroy L’Ermitage Beverly Hills hotel give you a place to relax and enjoy a comfortable, serene environment while you recover.
+At Pearl Recovery, our luxurious facilities in Beverly Hills gives you a place to relax and enjoy a comfortable, serene environment while you recover.
 Our team of highly qualified medical professionals can help you feel your best, while our exclusive luxury amenities — such as our hyperbaric chamber treatments and IV therapy — help you recover faster.
 Book your stay now so you can go into your surgery with confidence, knowing you have the best possible recovery plan waiting for you.